Nature, culture and history

 When the volcanoes became dormant, water took over.
 Over time, spectacular waterfalls, deep gorges, distinctive peaks and rugged cliffs were gouged out of the volcanic rock.

 Today, the turmoil of this area’s volcanic origins is largely hidden under the spreading greenery.
 Tamborine, Springbrook, Beechmont and Lamington are remnants of the Tweed shield volcano’s northern flank.
 The old volcano's core remains at Mount Warning.
-The Tweed Valley, formed by massive erosion, is a large erosion caldera carved from the eastern flank of the old volcano, and is best seen from vantage points along the Ships Stern circuit.
+The Tweed Valley, formed by massive erosion, is a large erosion caldera carved from the eastern flank of the old volcano, and is best seen from vantage points along the Ships Stern circuit and south-facing lookouts on the Border Track.

 Lamington’s southern cliffs continue into New South Wales in a great circle marking the caldera’s edge.
 The erosion caldera is the largest and best example of its age in the world and an example of an ongoing geological process significant to the Earth’s history.